 I hope you find the recipe makes you want to try Mung bean dal.
 You can enjoy the dish with plain basmati rice, naan bread, chapati, or pitta bread.
 Also, you can put a teaspoon or two of plain yoghurt on your Mung beans and rice.
 I find it more delicious.

-Feel free to share the post and pin it.
-And before you go, don’t forget to check my other recipes that you may equally love.
+Before you go, don’t forget to check my other recipes that you may equally love.

 - Indonesian Mung bean fritters – Perkedel Kacang Hijau.